Blur or Bleah?

 Panning the Camera

 The picture above is a nice example of the technique called panning.
 This is basically just following the movement of the subject with the camera.
-In order to get the streaks in the background you need to have a relatively slow shutter speed, in this case 1/90th of a second, which I got by setting the camera to Av or aperture priority and setting the shutter speed to f22, the smallest aperture on that particular lens.
+In order to get the streaks in the background you need to have a relatively slow shutter speed, in this case 1/90th of a second, which I got by setting the camera to Av or aperture priority and setting the aperture to f22, the smallest aperture on that particular lens.
 The exact shutter speed you need for the best effect depends on how fast the subject is traveling, how far you are away and how blurred you want the background, a slower speed would have made the streaks longer.
 If you're going for really slow speeds you need to put the camera on a tripod.

 Sharp focal point